by Evie Somogyi, marketing intern and senior marketing student, Mike Cottrell College of Business

 In his current management role at General Motors, Vinay’s team supports GM’s Customer Relationship Management Systems for GM business teams, GM dealers, as well as external third-party CRM providers.
 GM’s CRM systems allows GM to run targeted promotions and GM dealers to review customers’ vehicle service history before they show up for service.
 As a result, they provide better customer service by knowing their customers.

 Vinay chose the Cottrell MBA for a number of reasons.
-Vinay said that, “UNG provided him the perfect opportunity to access an accredited school — in close proximity — with a flexible class schedule to fit his busy life.”
+Vinay said that, “UNG provided me so the perfect opportunity to access an accredited school — in close proximity — with a flexible class schedule to fit my busy life.”
 After talking to alumni, attending orientation, and going through the curriculum, Vinay knew that he had found a “hidden gem in North Georgia.”
 To top it off, “GM provides a strong employee development program that offers tuition support — which made it an opportune time to enrich my education.”

 Vinay’s first two semesters have proved that he made the best decision by choosing the Cottrell MBA.
 He said that, “the overall experience has been very rewarding, both academically and for broader professional networking.”
 His classes have given him a different perspective and he has found that, “the MBA academic content is practical and teaches skills and concepts that you can implement right away.”
 Vinay used his leadership course as an example when describing how beneficial his courses have been.
 He said the course, “was not just a conceptual discussion about what a good leader should be, but rather an active encouragement to find the leader in yourself.”